tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 Task tab
 ++++++++

-Informations displayed by default in the :guilabel:`Tasks` tab are:
+Information displayed by default in the :guilabel:`Tasks` tab is:

 * pending tasks;